 34 “Therefore do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Sufficient for the day is its own trouble.” – Matthew 6:26-34 (ESV)

 Living in the “already but not yet” is not easy.
-We know the ultimate battle has been won.
-We also know that on this side of eternity, the struggle and fight is real.
+The ultimate battle has already been won, but we also know that on this side of eternity, the struggle and fight is real.
 Brokenness, hurt, loss and pain do exist.
 So how are we to respond?
-We trust.
-We follow.
-We love.
-We ask for help and forgiveness.
-And, we don’t give up.
+We trust, we follow, we love, we ask for help and forgiveness and, we don’t give up.

 Ask us for help.
 We’d love to walk alongside you through this journey of life.
 It’s not just about money for us.
 It’s a much bigger conversation.

 *For financial planning clients of Rivertree Financial Planning: Please contact us as soon as possible if you have had any changes in circumstances, objectives, goals or risk tolerance.